angelim/snowly/README.md

 ## Usage

 Just use `snowly` to start and `snowly -K` to stop.
 Where allowed, a browser window will open showing the collector's address.

-Other options:

-    -K, --kill               kill the running process and exit -S, --status             display the current running PID and URL then quit -s, --server SERVER      serve using SERVER (thin/mongrel/webrick) -o, --host HOST          listen on HOST (default: 0.0.0.0) -p, --port PORT          use PORT (default: 5678) -x, --no-proxy           ignore env proxy settings (e.g. http_proxy) -e, --env ENVIRONMENT    use ENVIRONMENT for defaults (default: development) -F, --foreground         don't daemonize, run in the foreground -L, --no-launch          don't launch the browser
-    -d, --debug              raise the log level to :debug (default: :info) --app-dir APP_DIR    set the app dir where files are stored (default: ~/.vegas/collector)/) -P, --pid-file PID_FILE  set the path to the pid file (default: app_dir/collector.pid) --log-file LOG_FILE  set the path to the log file (default: app_dir/collector.log) --url-file URL_FILE  set the path to the URL file (default: app_dir/collector.url)
+Use `snowly --help` for other options.

 ### Output